KQM-git/HSRNews/readme.md

 - **Iron Cavalry Against the Scourge**

-2-piece Set Effect: Increases Break Effect by 16%.
+2-Pc Set: Increases Break Effect by 16%.

-4-piece Set Effect: If the wearer's Break Effect is 150% or higher, ignores 10% of the enemy target's DEF when dealing Break DMG to them.
+4-Pc Set: If the wearer's Break Effect is 150% or higher, ignores 10% of the enemy target's DEF when dealing Break DMG to them.
 When the wearer's Break Effect is 250% or higher, the Super Break DMG they deal to enemy targets additionally ignores 15% of the targets' DEF.

 - **The Wind-Soaring Valorous**

 2-Pc Set: Increases ATK by 12%.

-Increases the wearer's CRIT Rate by 6%.
+4-Pc Set: Increases the wearer's CRIT Rate by 6%.
 After the wearer uses a follow-up attack, increases the DMG dealt by their Ultimate by 36%, lasting for 1 turn.

 ### Planar Ornament Extraction